How To Calculate Standard Error In Excel

 Q: What does a high standard error indicate?

 A: A high standard error indicates that there is a large amount of variability in the sampling distribution of the mean.
-This means that the sample mean may not be a very precise estimate of the population mean.
+What this tells us is the sample mean may not be a very precise estimate of the population mean.
 Factors that can contribute to a high standard error include a small sample size, a large standard deviation in the data, and a non-random sampling method.

 Q: Can the standard error be zero?